Everything You Need to Know About Georgia Weed Laws

-Harsh!
-Is it legal anywhere in Georgia?
+Is weed legal anywhere in Georgia?

 Can I get a prescription?
 How?

-Cool, so what are the approved medical conditions?
+What are the approved conditions?

 Is there anywhere I can buy medical marijuana in Georgia?

 That’s a big nope.
 According to the state, “The new law does not address how low THC oil is made, purchased or shipped.
 The law only creates a procedure to ensure qualified persons will be protected from prosecution for having it in their possession.
 The Georgia Department of Public Health does not prescribe or dispense low THC oil.”
-So, hopefully you’ve got a guy.

 Will my insurance pay for medical marijuana?